-Note: The surveys ask sensitive questions; it is important for youth participants to understand that their participation is voluntary, and their responses will be kept anonymous.
-Before they administer surveys, educators need to become familiar with the script regarding informed consent (see "Informed Consent" below).
+The surveys ask sensitive questions; it is important for youth participants to understand that their participation is voluntary, and their responses will be kept anonymous.
+Before they administer surveys, educators need to become familiar with the script regarding informed assent (see "Informed Assent" below).

 When and with whom should I use the surveys?

-- The pre-survey is given to participants by the educator at the beginning of the first session of the cycle, and the post-survey is given after the last activity in the EBP is completed.
+- The pre-survey is given to participants by the educator before any of the EBP content is delivered, and the post-survey is given after the last activity in the EBP is completed.

-- CAPP pre-post surveys are not used in every cycle.
-Your ACT for Youth evaluation contact will work with you to determine the CAPP cycles in which you should use surveys.
+- CAPP pre-post surveys are not used with every cycle.
+Your ACT for Youth evaluation contact will work with you to determine which CAPP cycles you should use surveys with.

-For questions regarding survey administration, including internet/device access, URL/QR code distribution, and survey data reports, please email your evaluation contact in your TA Support Team.
+For questions regarding survey administration, including internet/device access, URL and/or QR code distribution, and survey data reports, please email your evaluation contact in your ACT for Youth Support Team.

-Educators administer surveys to participants through URL or QR codes on a device that is connected to the internet.
+Educators administer surveys to participants through URLs and/or QR codes on a device that is connected to the internet.
 Here are some points to consider when preparing to administer surveys:

 - Do participants have internet access?